 Memorial Fund – donors established a fund to honor and memorialize a loved one.
 The fund can be any type of the above funds and is named after the loved one.

 Community Grants Fund – provides discretionary funds so that our Community Foundation can respond to unmet community needs.
-The Western Colorado Community Foundation’s goal is to build our Community Grants Fund to $12 million by 2020; this size endowment will provide over $500,000 a year to distribute in our communities.
+The Western Colorado Community Foundation’s goal is to build our Community Grants Fund to $12 million; this size endowment will provide over $500,000 a year to distribute in our communities.

 Permanent Funds and other options – while the majority of donor-directed funds are permanent endowments, donors have the option of establishing a fixed term fund or a spend-down (non-endowed) fund.